Idiom and Proverb is one kind of grammar in English. Do you know what the difference between Idiom and proverbs is?

 - A tree is known by its fruit

-You may read also the list of proverbs for students for increasing their English skills.
+You may read also the list of proverbs for students to increase their English skills.

-You need to know also: Difference between has and had
+You need to know also the difference between has and had

 What is the difference between has been and have been